-In addition to the objectives of the study in part one, there are more general and specific goals of the analysis of the problematic interpretation of the cases at hand.
+In addition to the general objectives of the study in part one and part two of the study of the forms of conjecture, there are specific goals of the study of the problematic interpretation of the cases at hand.
 The study aims at providing answers for the questions below:

 b.
-Is there any form of $A\underline{z}$ - \underline{Z} ann that means 'doubting' in faith as modernists assume?
+Is there any form of $A\underline{z}$ - \underline{Z} ann that means doubting in faith as modernists assume?